SvenEichelsheimer/filegazer/README.md

 ## Intro

 **FileGazer** 'collect' all available information for a certain file.
 This is done with the help of the *inspectors* (currently we have 6 inspectors).
-You can use FileGazes as a Web Application to get all these informations from a file (or search files) or you use FileGazer REST API.
+You can use FileGazer as a Web Application to get all these informations from a file (or search files) or you use FileGazer's REST API.

 Current inspector:
 - Base (Filename, Size, Timestamps...)